Learn what differentiate AGM from other lead acid battery types

 Must be stored in charged condition (less critical than flooded)

-Not environmentally friendly (has less electrolyte, lead that flooded)
+Not environmentally friendly (has less electrolyte and lead than flooded)